NalaHam/NalaHam.github.io/main.md

 (see research documents tab)

 #### Evolutionary Game Theory:
-Can genomic information can be modeled as a game?
+Can genomic information be modeled as a game?

 [Evolutionary game theory and replicator dynamics]([https://www.youtube.com/watch?v=Xp7BAIyQxKE])